AndreLewis1400/MenuMap/README.md

 ---

-*This repository contains all documentation, use cases, UML diagrams, and design specifications for the MenuMap application developed by Team 9 for CEN4010 Software Engineering.
-Both Deliverable 1 and Deliverable 2 are complete with professional-grade architecture, design, and documentation.*
+*This repository contains all documentation, use cases, and design specifications for the MenuMap application developed by Team 9 for CEN4010 Software Engineering.*